Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Introduction

 \section{Introduction}

-In the rapidly evolving landscape of global information and communications technology (ICT), the forthcoming sixth-generation (6G) wireless network is envisioned to support even more densely connected users and devices.
-It will serve a wider range of applications and services, thus demanding significantly higher performance requirements compared to its preceding generations~\cite{Wang2023On}.
-Undoubtedly, multiple-input multiple-output (MIMO) is one of the most critical technologies for the current fifth-generation (5G) mobile communication.
-MIMO can dramatically enhance the transmission rate and reliability of wireless networks.
-This is achieved through beamforming and multiplexing using multiple antennas at the transceivers~\cite{Bogale2016Massive}.
+\IEEEPARstart{I}{n} the rapidly evolving landscape of global information and communications technology (ICT), the forthcoming sixth-generation (6G) wireless network is envisioned to support extremely high user/device density and a wider range of applications and services.
+These developments impose significantly higher performance requirements than those of previous generations~\cite{Wang2023On}.
+Undoubtedly, multiple-input multiple-output (MIMO) is one of the most critical technologies to dramatically enhance the transmission rate and reliability of wireless networks.
 However, the channel capacity and spectrum efficiency achieved by conventional MIMO are insufficient to meet the stringent requirements of 6G in its new applications.
 To further improve spatial resolution and degrees-of-freedom (DoFs), wireless networks tend to integrate drastically more antennas into arrays at the base stations (BSs), thereby evolving MIMO into massive MIMO, and ultimately into extremely large-scale MIMO~\cite{Lu2014An,Zheng2022A,Liu2023Near,Lu2024A,Bjornson2020Power}.